Loading IndicatorLoading Indicator

 Summary

-• He said damage to Qatar’s LNG infrastructure and limits on exports of gas, helium and fertilizer could disrupt energy and food supplies and heighten inflation concerns.
+• Qatar warned that constraints on LNG infrastructure and exports of gas, helium and fertilizer could create long-term problems for energy and food supplies, inflation and supply chains.

 Forecast Trend Report by Period